Engage with one another, develop knowledge and skills, share expertise, and contribute to our community.

 Important Registration Note, PLEASE READ:

-Mastermind Sessions find the most success when working in small groups.
-To facilitate this, we will limit the number of attendees to a maximum of 10 participants.
+The peer consulting format finds the most success when working in small groups.
+The sessions are interactive and rely on each attendee's engaged participation.
+To facilitate this, we will limit the number of attendees to a maximum of 10 participants and ask anyone who is unable to actively participate refrain from registering.
 Anybody who signs up after the first ten spots will be added to a waitlist for the event.

 Attended Before?

-We have been facilitating Mastermind Sessions at CBODN for the past two years, with dozens of participants acting as “clients” and getting support with their challenges.
+We have been facilitating peer consulting sessions at CBODN for the past two years, with dozens of participants acting as “clients” and getting support with their challenges.
 While we love supporting members through their challenging moments, we’d also love to hear about what happened next in the story!
 Did you make progress?
-What role (if any) did the Mastermind experience play in supporting you with your next move?
+What role (if any) did the peer consulting experience play in supporting you with your next move?

 If you have participated as a client in a past session and are willing to share, please consider using the collection form https://forms.gle/BUPp2fKrJjF5UHMK9.